 Getting the most out of your visit means hitting the ground running.
 Co-working is an excellent option if you’re staying put for more than a few days.
 Facilities vary, but typically you can expect a desk, and access to wifi, printer/scanner, tea/coffee and a lounge area.
 Some facilities may offer extended perks such as parking and on-site cafes.
 If you’re visiting the market solo, it also means the chance to work in the company of other like-minded business people and freelancers.
 Co-working spaces can be searched by city on Nomad List.

 Connect with NZTE in Mexico

-If you’re an NZTE customer and preparing to visit Mexico, we can help you make the most of your visit.
-Please get in touch with your Customer Manager a few weeks before you visit.
+If you’re an NZTE customer and preparing to visit Mexico, please get in touch with your Customer Manager to discuss your plans and possible areas of assistance.
 If you don’t have a Customer Manager, contact our Advisor Team for more information.
-And don't forget, the more time you give us, the better we’re able to connect you to the right resources.